StryderUK/PalWorldXGPSaveExtractor/README.md

 # Palworld XGP Save Extractor

+## Archived

+Archived as not working for latest version of the game.
+Project is for reference only

+## About

 C# console app to package a PalWorld save from Xbox Game Pass to another platform (e.g. steam)

 Based off of https://github.com/Z1ni/XGP-save-extractor/ but re-wrote for Palworld only as I didn't have python installed on my gaming PC to modify the script.